WillKWL/2023_IMI_BIGDataAIHUB/Task1/README.md

 - See [main README](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/tree/main#task-1) for problem statement
 - Analytical problem
-  - NLP fuzzy matching algorithm that can continuously monitor client names with most updated watchlists
+  - NLP fuzzy matching algorithm that can continuously monitor client names with the most updated watchlists
 - Data sources
   - 1 million synthetic customer names from UofT_nodes.csv
   - 430 thousand sanctioned persons from [OpenSanctions watchlist](https://www.opensanctions.org/datasets/default/)
 - Challenges
   - __Need for speed:__ there was a total of 430 billion combinations between 1 million customer names and 430 thousand sanctioned persons to check
-  - __Need for fuzzy matching:__ exact name matching cannot capture variations of the same name
+  - __Need for fuzzy matching:__ exact name matching cannot capture subtle variations of the name of the same person
-  - __No ground truth:__ we could only rely on qualitative assessment of the matches as there is no ground truth to evaluate the quality of the matches
+  - __No ground truth:__ we could only rely on a qualitative assessment of the matches as there is no ground truth to evaluate the quality of the matches
 - Summary
   - <img src="../data/image/2023-08-26-12-37-11.png"  width="1000">